S. (Dorst novel): Development

 S. is a collaboration between film producer J. J. Abrams, who came up with the concept for the book, and writer Doug Dorst.
 Abrams stated that the idea came from finding a book on a bench that had an inscription: "to whomever finds this book please read it and take it somewhere and leave it for someone else to read."
 Dorst has stated that his idea for the central concept of the story was inspired by two literary mysteries: the Shakespeare authorship question and the controversy over the identity of B. Traven, who wrote several acclaimed and successful novels in the early 20th century but so closely guarded his privacy that his true identity has never been conclusively established.
 He wrote Ship of Theseus first, intending it to be read on its own merits.
 The marginal notes and ephemera were added later.

 The authors intended the book as a physical object, and not just a story.
 Abrams noted that "to physically hold it is kind of the point."
 One reviewer called S. an argument for paying extra for a physical book, "a possessor of wonders that cannot be translated into digital bits."

-Abrams' film production company, Bad Robot Productions, released a trailer online entitled "Stranger", leading to rumors that it could to be Abrams' next film or TV project, perhaps even a spin-off to the TV series Lost.
-It was finally explained to be promoting S., after an official trailer for the book was released.
+In August 2013, Abrams' film production company, Bad Robot, released a trailer on YouTube entitled "Stranger", leading to rumors that it could be Abrams' next film or TV project, perhaps even a spin-off to the TV series Lost.
+It was finally explained to be promoting S., after an official trailer for the book was released in the following month.

+Reception

+The Guardian called the novel "[...] a brilliant piece of publishing rather than a wholly coherent rethinking of the novel."
+The Independent was not convinced of the coherence of the novel but recommended it as a worthwhile read regardless.
+Toronto Star criticized the story within a story but praised the production and design.
+Chicago Tribune addressed the book as an intriguing experience of holding a real tome, not an e-book.